 Meet with an Experienced California Divorce Attorney

 Divorce cases are often acrimonious, and divorces that involve child custody can be especially difficult.
 If you have a child and are in the process of ending your marriage, you should meet with a trusted divorce attorney to handle your case and pursue a custody arrangement that is in the best interest of your child.
 Ethan M. Weisinger is an experienced California divorce attorney and will work diligently to help you preserve your rights.
-Mr. Weisinger can be reached at 925-258-2020 or through the online form to schedule a consultation.
+Mr. Weisinger can be reached at (925)258-2020 or find us at www.wcfamilyattorney.com to schedule a consultation.

 More Blog Posts:

 California Court of Appeals Affirms a Trial Court’s Finding that a Child has Three Parents, Walnut Creek Divorce Lawyer Blog, November 17, 2018